Megscammell/METOD-Algorithm/README.md

 To apply METOD, the gradient must have the form

 g(x, *args) -> 1-D array with shape (d, )`

-where `x` is a 1-D array with shape (d, ) and args is a tuple of arguments needed to compute the gradient.

 """
     return A @ (x - x0)